Foreign Account Tax Compliance Act (FATCA) agreement with the United States

 On 7 June 2017, Norway signed the MLI, and the preliminary Norwegian MLI positions were published 6 July 2017.
 Norway included 28 treaties to be Covered Tax Agreements (CTAs).
 The government approved the MLI on 16 November 2018, and the Parliament adopted the Convention on 19 February 2019.
 The Convention has been ratified and the ratification documents have been deposited.

 Norway included 28 treaties to be covered tax agreements and, in addition, several other treaties are under negotiation.
 Of the 28 treaties, there are only 8 with a match on the minimum standards.
-As of 1 January 2020, the MLI is in force for 15 countries: Australia, Georgia, India, Ireland, Japan, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Russia, Serbia, Slovenia, and Great Britain and Northern Ireland.
+As of 1 January 2021, the MLI is in force for 17 countries: Australia, Georgia, India, Ireland, Japan, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Russia, Serbia, Slovenia, and Great Britain and Northern Ireland.

 - For WHTs: 1 January 2020.

-- For other taxes: The first income year after 1 May 2020 (i.e. 2021).
-For four countries, the conditions for reduced WHT on dividends are changed from 1 January 2020 (Ireland, Netherlands, Serbia, and Slovenia).
+- For other taxes: 1 January 2021.
+For five countries, the conditions for reduced WHT on dividends were changed from 1 January 2020 (Australia, Ireland, Netherlands, Serbia, and Slovenia).

 Several other treaties are being re-negotiated.
 In 2019, Norway signed a protocol with Switzerland, and the new protocol to the Nordic tax treaty is in force from 28 November 2019.